 - salt and pepper to taste

-*You can eat this as a meatless meal or serve a grilled chicken breast or grilled shrimp over top of the pasta.
+- You can eat this as a meatless meal or serve with a protein such as grilled chicken breast or grilled shrimp over top of the pasta.